RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 types of sources (local file, remote data base, live network feed) it might be convenient to have a single datatype representing it, possibly with `enum`, and a single shared parser that lets users to specify it.
-Such parser can contain all the help messages, validations, possible dynamic shell completion functions and so on.
+Such parser can contain all the help messages, validations, possible dynamic shell completion functions and so on and can be easily reused across all the binaries in the project.

 Typical steps consists of